National Ramah Tikvah Network:

 Virtual & Alumni Programming

-The National Ramah Commission coordinates and supports the National Ramah Tikvah Network by providing funding, training staff, sharing best practices, marketing nationally, connecting members of the Tikvah community, and facilitating communication and collaboration among our Tikvah directors.
+The National Ramah Commission coordinates and supports the National Ramah Tikvah Network by providing funding, training staff, sharing best practices, marketing nationally, connecting members of the Tikvah community, and facilitating communication and collaboration among our Tikvah and camper care directors.

 Strengthening Year-Round Connections